-Charles Gumbert known to many as “Charlie” is the Director of The Pride of Cincinnati Winter Guard (POF).
-He first became involved with the POF organization as a marching member in1983 and continued to support the unit through multiple roles as a technician, designer, administrator and director.
+Charles Gumbert known to many as “Charlie” is the Director of The Pride of Cincinnati Winter Guard (POC).
+He first became involved with the POC organization as a marching member in1983 and continued to support the unit through multiple roles as a technician, designer, administrator and director.
 Under Charlie’s direction, the Pride of Cincinnati has medaled in every WGI Color Guard World Championships performance since 1997, which includes four Independent World Class gold medals.
 He has also served on Winter Guard International’s Advisory Board as well as the Board of Directors of the Tristate Marching Arts, WGI and POC.
 His presence at WGI is ubiquitous at all levels.
 He is a fierce competitor, a role model, and a responsible leader for the activity as a whole.

 Paul Lampkin – Sanborn, New York